Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

 ---

-## On Remote Production - Configure the ISLE Production environment profile for launch and usage
+## On Remote Production - Configure the ISLE Production Environment Profile for Launch and Usage

-## Step 7: On Remote Production - Git clone the ISLE repository to the remote Production ISLE host server
+## Step 7: On Remote Production - Git Clone the ISLE Repository to the Remote Production ISLE Host Server

 * This assumes you have setup an `Islandora` deploy user.
 If not use a different non-root user for this purpose.